joshuaDAmato/adesnikBehaviorDataAnalysis/ibllibNotes.md

 - Return data:
 	- List of len ntrials, where each trial is a dictionary
 	- Return type: list of dicts
+	- returns a list with each item being a dictionary corresponding to the trial
+	- See separate md file titles 'raw_data_loaders outputs'
 - How will/could/is this help(ing) us?